-Not hopping on a plane to a beautiful tropical destination this year?
-Bring the tropics to you instead!
-Tropical florals and plants are everywhere now—patterns, artwork, and faux florals are all bringing us island vibes all year long.
-So add a little golden touch to your own home by creating this DIY gold tropical leaf art print.
-The gold leafing is a technique that you'll want to use over and over again, and this simple leaf art is the perfect project to test out your new skill.
+Add a little touch of glamour to your home by creating this DIY gold leaf art print.
+Gold leafing is a technique that you'll want to use again and again, and this simple leaf art is the perfect project to test out your new skill.
 Customize the size and color of your background paper to suit your home.
 Or better yet, make a few and cluster them together for a fun gold leaf gallery!

-We used gold leaf for this particular project, but leaf comes in all shades!
+We used gold leaf for this particular project, but leaf comes in all shades.
 Try copper or silver to switch it up.
-Also, be sure that when you are choosing cardstock that the piece you have is large enough to fill your photo frame.
+Also, be sure to choose a cardstock size that's large enough to fill your photo frame.

 - Craft paintbrush

 - Clean, dry flat paintbrush